voidspace/voidspace.github.io/index.md

 * 2011 - present

-  Python teaching and training, from 2011-2018 on behalf of David Beazley.
-Primarily for HP and HP enterprise in the UK and Ireland and hedge funds including Citadel.
+  Python teaching and training, from 2011-2018 on behalf of David Beazley for customers like HP and HP enterprise in the UK and Ireland.

 * 2017 - 2018 Principle Test Automation Engineer for Red Hat Ansible